 - Strong Leadership in multiple dimensions, including organizational and technical leadership

 - Promise of preeminence (being in the top 1-5)

 - Promise of transformative impact

 - Potential for collaboration

-- Potential for diverse sources of research funding
+- Potential and strategies for sustainable research funding from diverse sectors

 - Contribution to the education enterprise